Año Nuevo State Park

 Explore - Año Nuevo State Park

-The physical terrain of Año Nuevo is distinctive, with coastal terrace prairie, wetland marshes, dune fields and coastal scrub hosting a high diversity of plants and animals.
-Although Año Nuevo State Park's most popular residents are the Northern Elephant seal population, it is also home to many other animals.
-Bobcats, deer, California sea lions, otters, harbor seals, the rare and endangered San Francisco Garter Snake, and California Red-legged Frog.
+The physical terrain of Año Nuevo is distinctive, with coastal terrace prairie, wetland marshes, dune fields, and coastal scrub hosting a high diversity of plants and animals.
+Although Año Nuevo State Park's most popular residents are the Northern elephant seal population, it is also home to many other animals.
+Bobcats, deer, California sea lions, Southern sea otters, harbor seals, the rare and endangered San Francisco garter snake, and the California red-legged frog.

-Visitors come to get an up close look of the Northern Elephant seals, spend time birding along the pacific migratory route, and to take in the scenic ocean views.
+Visitors come to get an up-close look at the Northern elephant seals, spend time bird watching along the Pacific migratory route, and take in the scenic ocean views.

-Keep reading to discover our On-Demand programs and K-12 educational resources from Año Nuevo State Park.
+Discover our PORTS On-Demand programs and K-12 educational resources from Año Nuevo State Park below!

 Available Teacher Resources

 Talking With Elephant Seals